CleyFaye/boilerplate/README.md

 - route: log all route called.
 Can be either a boolean or an express-winston configuration.
 In the later case, all properties are accepted except the winston instance, which is set separately.
-- error: log all errors
+- error: log all errors.
+Accept a boolean, or an object with the "collapseNodeModules" boolean property.
 - logger: an instance of a winston logger.
+- timestamp: set to true to prepend a timestamp to each log line

 The middleware options allow enabling/disabling common middlewares.
 Currently only support a few builtin middlewares from express: